 Virtue and ethics are symptoms of dysfunction and hypocrisy, as chapter 18 bluntly points out, When the great way falls into disuse, There is benevolence and rectitude; When cleverness emerges, There is great hypocrisy.
 Virtue is ineffective at best, and downright debilitating at worst, as chapter 38 points out, A man of the lowest virtue never strays from virtue and that is why he is without virtue.
 Chapter 1’s disclaimer applies to virtue: ‘The [virtue] that can be spoken of is not the constant [virtue]’.
 Obviously, this requires a nuanced approach.

 For example, I never told them to say “thank you” when someone gave them something.
 Instead, let them one day say, “It happened to us naturally”, as chapter 17 notes.
-Sure, it was embarrassing at times for us when our ostensibly rude kids would not say “thank you” when receiving a gift.
-The point was, I wanted them to be authentic, rather than being prodded into a fake show of virtue.
+It was embarrassing at times for us when our ostensibly rude kids would not say “thank you” when receiving a gift.
+The point was, I wanted them to be authentic, rather than being prodded into displaying a facade of virtue.
 Again, chapter 38 tells it like it is, Hence, when the way was lost there was virtue; when virtue was lost, there was benevolence; when benevolence was lost, there was rectitude; when rectitude was lost, there were the rites.
 The rites are the wearing thin of loyalty and good faith, and the beginning of disorder.

 So far, this experiment is turning out fine, bolstering my faith in the truth of chapter 48, It is always through not meddling that the empire is won.
 Should you meddle, then you are not equal to the task of winning the empire.
 Oh, and yes, they soon felt the social need to say “Thank you”.